 It’s no secret that the Davinci IQ is one of the best dry herb vaporizers on the market.
 Actually, it has been for quite a while now.
 However, is the newly released little brother of IQ, the Davinci Miqro, ready to replace it?
 Since the two vaporizers are so similar, the Davinci Miqro can pass off as the shrunken version of the Davinci IQ.

 The Miqro, to be frank, is practically a smaller IQ.
 It looks exactly like the IQ, except for the fact that it is smaller, 33% smaller, to be exact.
 It even has everything that is great about the IQ.
-From the design, to the easy maneuvering of the temperature control.
+From the design to the easy maneuvering of the temperature control.
 Whatever you want from the IQ, you can find it on the Miqro.
-If you want to know more about the similarities and differences of Miqro and IQ, you better continue reading.
+If you want to know more about the similarities and differences between the Miqro and the IQ, you better continue reading.

-It’s a no brainer that Miqro is the victor in this round.
-Its probably the smallest vaporizer in the market.
-It manages to do its job well, while being micro-sized.
+It’s a no brainer that Miqro is the victory in this round.
+It's probably the smallest vaporizer on the market.
+It manages to do its job well while being micro-sized.

 The oven; it is expected that the IQ has a bigger oven, because, well, it is bigger.
 While the Miqro’s oven is pretty much decent in size, but it can only hold enough dry herb for a single person.
 If you believe that sharing is caring, you can always opt to go with IQ, because Miqro is meant to be a solo dry herb vaporizer.

 Might I add that the Miqro has an anodized aluminum case for maximum durability, and a 100% zirconium ceramic airpath, to ensure the purity of the vapor.
 Plus, it is lightweight, and it is great for personal use since the small chamber can only hold so much dry herb, good enough for one person.